derekztu22/sail/README.md

 Overview
 ========

 RGen is an extension to the Sail language (<http://www.cl.cam.ac.uk/~pes20/sail/>.).
 This repository is to be used in conjunction with <https://github.com/derekztu22/sail-riscv>.
 It adds functionality to Sail to allow it to generate artifacts for LLVM, QEMU, and PyTorch.
+Please make sure you are using the rgen branch when using RGen

 Installation